-- Flame retardants (e.g., short chain chloroparaffins) - Per- and polyfluoroalkyl substances (PFASs), e.g., PFOA and PFOS - Nanomaterials/-particles\ - Heavy metals in dyes and pigments \\ - Azo dyes that may release carcinogenic aromatic amines (see Appendix 2) - Phthalates - Organotin compounds - Chlorinated solvents, including chlorotoluenes, chlorophenols and chlorobenzenes - APEO and APD (alkylphenol ethoxylates) and other alkylphenol derivatives - Linear alkylbenzene sulphonates (LAS) - Aziridines and polyaziridines - EDTA (ethylene diamine tetraacetic acid) and DTPA (diethylene triamine pentaacetate)
+- Flame retardants (e.g., short chain chloroparaffins) - Per- and polyfluoroalkyl substances (PFASs), e.g., PFOA and PFOS - Nanomaterials/-particles - Heavy metals in dyes and pigments - Azo dyes that may release carcinogenic aromatic amines (see Appendix 2) - Phthalates - Organotin compounds - Chlorinated solvents, including chlorotoluenes, chlorophenols and chlorobenzenes - APEO and APD (alkylphenol ethoxylates) and other alkylphenol derivatives - Linear alkylbenzene sulphonates (LAS) - Aziridines and polyaziridines - EDTA (ethylene diamine tetraacetic acid) and DTPA (diethylene triamine pentaacetate)

-\ The definition of nanomaterial follows the European Commission's definition of nanomaterial of 18 October 2011 (2011/696/EU).
+The definition of nanomaterial follows the European Commission's definition of nanomaterial of 18 October 2011 (2011/696/EU).
 Pigments are exempted from the requirement.

-\\ Heavy metals include metals listed in this section.
+Heavy metals include metals listed in this section.
 Exemptions from the requirement are granted for metal impurities in dyes and pigments up to the amounts set out in ETAD, Annex 2 "Heavy metal limits for dyes": antimony (50 ppm), arsenic (50 ppm), cadmium (20 ppm), chromium (100 ppm), lead (100 ppm), mercury (4 ppm), zinc (1500 ppm), copper (250 ppm), nickel (200 ppm), tin (250 ppm), barium (100 ppm), cobalt (500 ppm), iron (2500 ppm), manganese (1000 ppm), selenium (20 ppm) and silver (100 ppm).

-Declaration from the chemical manufacturer or chemical supplier that the requirement is fulfilled.
+- Declaration from the chemical manufacturer or chemical supplier that the requirement is fulfilled. - A certificate from Blue Angel can also be used as documentation.